pairshaped/curlingio-results/README.md

   // REQUIRED.
 This is how we initialize the widget.
 You have several options you can configure.
 Read them over for more information. var cio_results = Elm.Results.init(
     {
-      node: document.getElementById("curlingio_results"), // REQUIRED.
+      node: document.getElementById("cio_results"), // REQUIRED.
 Must match the ID of the div we're replacing, which is "results" in this example.
       flags: {
         subdomain: "demo", // REQUIRED.
 This is your club's Curling I/O subdomain.
 For example, if your Curling I/O URL begins with "demo.curling.io" then the "demo" part would be your subdomain.
         // section: "leagues", // OPTIONAL.
 Can be "leagues", "competition", or "products".
 Will default to "leagues" if omitted or an invalid value is passed.